Table of Contents

 · informs the students about general study issues from a student perspective

 · prepares auxiliary material for students (translations, …) Unfortunately there is no official student secretary or something similar.
 In the Austrian systems students have to be self organizing.
 First, read carefully the plan of study, related www pages, etc and after that contact one of the above departments/people depending on your issue.

 I did lectures at TU Wien in my previous studies which are required for BME, what should I do?

-Please note we are talking here about lectures which you did at the TU-Vienna (not outside) and are of the same type, ECTS, content as required for BME (usually these are the same lectures as needed for BME but done before you study BME).
+Please note we are talking here about lectures which you did at the TU Wien (not outside) and are of the same type, ECTS, content as required for BME (usually these are the same lectures as needed for BME but done before you study BME).
 There are 2 important cases.

 1. You did not use these lectures to get the bachelor degree (usually it means that you finished your Bachelor with more than 180 ECTS in the European system).